matchID-project/examples/README.md

 # matchid-examples
-examples for the matchID project : a complete civil state matching use case with 1M x 1M fake records
+examples for the matchID project : a complete civil state matching use case with 1M x 1M fake but quite realistic records